VideoOrion: Tokenizing Object Dynamics in Videos: Experiments

 \subsection{Video Question Answering}

-\paragraph{Evaluation benchmarks.} We comprehensively evaluate the video understanding capabilities of VideoOrion and VideoOrion$+$ on four multi-choice video question answering (MC-VQA) benchmarks including MVBench \citep{li2024mvbench}, EgoSchema \citep{mangalam2023egoschema}, Perception-Test \citep{patraucean2024perception} and VideoMME \citep{fu2024video}, which feature videos of varying lengths and types.
-We report the accuracies for the benchmarks in our results.
-We also test on an open-ended video question answering (OE-VQA) benchmark ActivityNet-QA \citep{yu2019activitynet}, where we employ ChatGPT to evaluate the answer generation qualities.
-Following \citet{maaz2023video}, we require ChatGPT to output two metrics for each generated answer: a yes/no indicator that signifies whether the predicted answer matches the correct answer, and a score ranging from 0 to 5 that reflects the degree of alignment between the model output and the correct answer, where 5 represents the highest level of matching.
-We report the proportion of ``yes" as the accuracy, as well as the average score.
+\textbf{Evaluation benchmarks.} We comprehensively evaluate the video understanding capabilities of \textit{VideoOrion} and \textit{VideoOrion$+$} on four multi-choice video question answering (MC-VQA) datasets including MVBench \citep{li2024mvbench}, EgoSchema \citep{mangalam2023egoschema}, Perception-Test \citep{patraucean2024perception} and VideoMME \citep{fu2024video}.
+Accuracies are reported for each of the benchmarks.
+We also test on an open-ended video question answering (OE-VQA) benchmark ActivityNet-QA \citep{yu2019activitynet}, where ChatGPT3.5 is employed to evaluate the answer following \citet{maaz2023video}, by two metrics: a yes/no indicator that signifies whether the predicted answer matches the correct answer, and a score ranging from 0 to 5 that reflects the degree of alignment between the model output and the correct answer.
+We report both the accuracy and the average score.

-\textbf{Zero-shot performance. } We compare the overall performance of VideoOrion and VideoOrion$+$ with the state-of-the-art Video-LLMs in Table~\ref{tab:main-result}.
-VideoOrion achieves competitive performance compared with the baseline models.
-On EgoSchema, Perception-Test, and VideoMME, VideoOrion obtains the best performance.
-On MVBench, VideoOrion achieves the second-best performance, slightly lower than VideoChat2 which is trained on the whole instruction-tuning training data of MVBench.
-On ActivityNet-QA, VideoOrion is the best in terms of score and the second-best in accuracy.
-Since videos in ActivityNet primarily contain activities of individual humans, the advantages brought by object tokens may not be significantly reflected.
-VideoOrion consistently outperforms VideoLLaMA2, the model with the same Video-Centric Branch architecture, by $4.9\%$, $7.1\%$, $3.8\%$, $1/1.4\%$ and $0.4/0.2\%$ on all benchmarks respectively, showing the effectiveness of our proposed Object-Centric Branch for general video understanding.

-With the stronger LLM backbone Qwen2, VideoOrion$+$ gains improved performance, especially on MVBench, Perception-Test, and VideoMME.
-With the same LLM backbone, VideoOrion$+$ outperforms VideoLLaMA2.1 by $2.4\%$ in accuracy on average.
+\textbf{Zero-shot performance.} We compare the performance of \textit{VideoOrion} and \textit{VideoOrion$+$} with prior state-of-the-art Video-LLMs in Table~\ref{tab:main-result}. \textit{VideoOrion} achieves competitive performance consistently surpassing the second-best methods by a large margin.
+Notably, compared to the baselines VideoLLaMA2 and VideoLLaMA2.1 which has the same Video-Centric Branch, \textit{VideoOrion} and \textit{VideoOrion$+$} consistently outperforms them by $10.1\%$, $14.6\%$, $15.6\%$, $8.7\%$, $7.8\%$ and $10.1\%$, $11.9\%$, $11.0\%$, $5.1\%$, $7.3\%$ on MVBench, EgoSchema, Perception-Test, VideoMME and ActivityNet-QA respectively.
+This result demonstrates the effectiveness of Object-Centric Branch for general video understanding, serving as a proof of concept that explicit disentangled object presentation can efficiently and effective encode the rich information in videos for LLMs to comprehend.